Parton distributions need representative sampling: Conclusions

 \section{Conclusions}

 PDF uncertainties in high-stake measurements (Higgs cross sections, $W$ boson mass…) should be examined for robustness of results to sampling of available experimental data sets and PDF parametrizations.
+Likewise, tests of manifestations of nonperturbative QCD, such as the asymptotic large-$x$ behavior of intrinsic charm, depend on interpretations of PDF uncertainties~\cite{Courtoy:2020fex, Ball:2022qks, Guzzi:2022rca}.
 Sampling biases may arise in PDF fits operating with large populations of possible solutions.
 Increasing the volumes of the fitted data and parametric space may increase, not reduce, the sample expectation deviation.
 An undetected deviation may result in a wrong prediction with a low nominal uncertainty.
 Sampling biases may limit reduction of the PDF uncertainties and explain some differences between the PDF sets.

 For these reasons, global fits are potentially vulnerable to unrepresentative sampling when their overall scope (including the number of PDF parameters, size of data sets, range of possible assumptions) grows.
 As a way to mitigate the risk of underestimation in specific applications, statistical literature suggests to swap democratic sampling in all dimensions for preferential sampling in fewer dimensions that are most relevant to the task at hand.